Desno365/Desno365.github.io/minecraft/portal2-mod/index.md

 ## Changelog

+**Portal 2 Mod r007**
+{% highlight text %}
+- NEW: the Repulsion Gel Block
+- NEW: the Propulsion Gel Block
+- NEW: the Portal Radio block (tap it to play the "radio loop" song)
+- NEW: new UI in Minecraft style!
+- NEW: a new settings to change the background image for the UIs
+- UPDATE: re-written code for the turrets
+- UPDATE: different folder for the portal-sounds
+- FIX: GravityGun shoot image
+- FIX:: invisible portals with the latest BlockLauncher beta
+{% endhighlight %}

 **Portal 2 Mod r006**
 {% highlight text %}
-- NEW: added the Portal's items in Creative.
+- NEW: added the Portal's items in Creative
-- FIXED: when you destroy the block under a turret, the turret will fall instead of flying (sometimes glitchy, in certain circumstances the turret can move itself after falling).
+- FIXED: when you destroy the block under a turret, the turret will fall instead of flying (sometimes glitchy, in certain circumstances the turret can move itself after falling)
-- FIXED: fixed the bug that in certain circumstances, without an Internet connection, the mod wrongly reports that there is a new update.
+- FIXED: fixed the bug that in certain circumstances, without an Internet connection, the mod wrongly reports that there is a new update
-- UPDATED: increased a little bit speed of the PortalGun's bullets.
+- UPDATED: increased a little bit speed of the PortalGun's bullets
 {% endhighlight %}

 **Portal 2 Mod r005**
 {% highlight text %}
-- NEW: you can set the buttons size for PortalGuns and GravityGun.
+- NEW: you can set the buttons size for PortalGuns and GravityGun
-- NEW: place 4 turrets near themselves and they will start to sing (see [url=http://i.imgur.com/foYMwi1.jpg|_blank]image[/url]).
+- NEW: place 4 turrets near themselves and they will start to sing (see [url=http://i.imgur.com/foYMwi1.jpg|_blank]image[/url])
 - UPDATE: increased the max limit of turrets, now you can spawn a max of 20 turrets.
 - UPDATE: turrets open the guns when they are shooting.
-And if aggressive is ON a laser for the turret will appear.
+And if aggressive is ON a laser for the turret will appear
-- UPDATE: added an option in the Turrets Options GUI for removing the turret.
+- UPDATE: added an option in the Turrets Options GUI for removing the turret
-- FIXED: fixed the bug that turrets fly after they have been dropped by a PortalGun or by a GravityGun.
+- FIXED: fixed the bug that turrets fly after they have been dropped by a PortalGun or by a GravityGun
 {% endhighlight %}

 **Portal 2 Mod r004**